 - IID after driver’s license reinstatement

 Getting a DUI won’t just get you in trouble with the law.
 You can expect your rates to go way up afterward.
 Insurers will view you as a risky driver.
-This will make it hard to get coverage in the future and the non-standard or high-risk insurance policy you’ll wind up with will be outrageously expensive.
+This will make it hard to get coverage in the future and the non-standard or high-risk policy you’ll wind up with will be outrageously expensive.

 Driving Record and Points System